mert-byrktr/PSS4E3-Steel-Plate-Defect/README.md

 To calculate the final score, AUC was calculated for each of the 7 defect categories and then averaged.

 The dataset for this competition (both train and test) was generated from a deep learning model trained on the Steel Plates Faults dataset from UCI.
 Feature distributions are close to, but not exactly the same, as the original.

+No feature engineering was performed.
+Stacked several gradient boosting classifiers with different hyperparameters.